To download as a PDF please click here.

 - detection and the prevention of crime; this service may be undertaken by a third-party provider for us on a strictly confidential basis;

-- sharing your personal data with third parties such as expert witnesses, barristers and your insurer;
+- sharing your personal data with third parties such as expert witnesses, barristers and your insurer or employer;

 - call recording – your information will be kept confidential at all times but may be used in the monitoring of telephone conversations to ensure service level standards are maintained and to aid dispute resolution in the event of a complaint.
 Your information may also be used for training purposes.
 We will ensure that you cannot be identified from the training material which is used;